 The history of the combined frequency outputs indicate that the devices settle in different resonance patterns based on how the room is occupied (number of people, length of occupancy, length of emptiness, etc.).
 This occurs regardless of their orientation; the pattern that emerges when the room has been left unoccupied for a long period of time (several hours) is shown on the right.

 Evolving Sonic Environment III is an acoustically-coupled analog neural network, consisting of a society of devices whose behaviour collectively changes in response to the pitch ascendancy or descendency that each one detects.
 In contrast to earlier versions of the project (which operated at much higher frequencies), humans will be able to participate more directly in the adaptation process by making sounds of their own.

-The system will remain active for the entire duration of its installation at the Netherlands Media Art Institute, so there will be many Gigabytes of data for analysis which, it is hoped, will demonstrate that adaptation has occurred over both short term and long term occupancy of the space.
-If this is so there should be correlations between occupancy and acoustic spectrum patterns that may change over the weeks.
+The system remained active for the entire duration of its installation at the Netherlands Media Art Institute, generating many gigabytes of data for analysis which showed that adaptation occurred over both short term and long term occupancy of the space, and that there were correlations between occupancy and acoustic spectrum patterns that changed over the weeks.